Elective home education

 Some parents make a philosophical, planned decision to home educate their child or children, and research the area in depth.
 However, we find that many parents turn to home education as a reaction to a school-based issue or dissatisfaction with a school environment.

 If there is a school-based issue, we strongly advise you not to withdraw your child from school until you have explored all the options.
-The decision by parents to elect to educate their child at home should be an informed, active and positive one.
+The decision of parents to elect to educate their child at home should be an informed, active and positive one.

 It is important that parents obtain sufficient information about home education before making the decision.